The best dog bed for snoozy pups to keep them comfortable and cosy

 • Ideal for dogs who feel the cold

-• Dual-sided cushion for double the comfort
+• Dual-sided cushion for comfort throughout the year

 Cons